 You can lose (or gain) money in the following situations:

 If you manually capture credit card payments, then there is a time gap between when you authorize the credit card and when you capture the payment.

 The amount that you authorize from a customer is the maximum amount that you can capture.
 When you authorize a credit card, it is authorized at the currency conversion rate at the time of the authorization.
 When you capture the payment, the amount that you capture is converted using the current conversion rate (and not the currency conversion rate at the time of the authorization).
 You can lose or gain money depending upon currency fluctuations.

 For example, you run a store that sells in USD and in EUR.
-Your customer Harry creates an order for a €90 bookshelf for his wife Meaghan.
+Your customer Harry creates an order for a €90 bookshelf.
 When his credit card is authorized, $1 USD is equivalent to €0.90 EUR.

 |Store currency price||Customer's currency price||Authorized amount|

 When you capture the payment for the order, the currency rate has changed and now $1 USD is equivalent to €0.85 EUR.
 Because Harry's credit card was authorized for €90, you can (and do) capture €90.
 But because the currency conversion rate fluctuated, the €90 is converted to $98 USD.
 If you had captured the payment at the time of authorization, then the €90 would have been converted to $100 USD.